-The Company appointed Ernst & Young as the external auditors of the Company on November 26, 2013.
-The following table sets forth the fees billed to the Company by Ernst & Young for services rendered in the last two financial years (in thousands of dollars).
+Ernst & Young has been the external auditors of the Company since November 26, 2013.
+The following table sets forth the fees billed to the Company by Ernst & Young for services rendered in the last two financial years.

+(in thousands of dollars)